soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/overview-ediscovery-20.md

 ## Advanced eDiscovery (Preview) workflow

 Here's an outline of the built-in workflow in Advanced eDiscovery (Preview).
 The following screenshot shows the home page of a cased named *Product Liability 2019002*.
 Note the tabs at the top of the page are sequenced to align with the EDRM workflow process.

+For more information about the end-to-end workflow in Advanced eDiscovery (Preview), see this [Microsoft Mechanics video](https://go.microsoft.com/fwlink/?linkid=2066133).

 ![Tabs in Advanced eDiscovery (Preview) follow the EDRM workflow](../media/aedisco-homepage-1.png)